Polytetrafluoroethylene: Processing

 Some PTFE parts are made by cold-moulding, a form of compression molding.
 Here, fine powdered PTFE is forced into a mould under high pressure (10–100 MPa).
 After a settling period, lasting from minutes to days, the mould is heated at 360 to 380 C, allowing the fine particles to fuse (sinter) into a single mass.

 Applications and uses

 Wire insulation, electronics

-The major application of PTFE, consuming about 50% of production, is for the insulation of wiring in aerospace and computer applications (e.g. hookup wire, coaxial cables).
+The most common use of PTFE, consuming about 50% of production, is for the insulation of wiring in aerospace and computer applications (e.g. hookup wire, coaxial cables).
 This application exploits the fact that PTFE has excellent dielectric properties, specifically low group velocity dispersion, especially at high radio frequencies, making it suitable for use as an excellent insulator in connector assemblies and cables, and in printed circuit boards used at microwave frequencies.
-Combined with its high melting temperature, this makes it the material of choice as a high-performance substitute for the weaker, higher dispersion and lower-melting-point polyethylene commonly used in low-cost applications.
+Combined with its high melting temperature, this makes PTFE the material of choice as a high-performance substitute for the weaker, higher dispersion, and lower-melting-point polyethylene commonly used in low-cost applications.

-Bearings seals
+Bearing seals

 In industrial applications, owing to its low friction, PTFE is used for plain bearings, gears, slide plates, seals, gaskets, bushings, and more applications with sliding action of parts, where it outperforms acetal and nylon.